FermiParadox/lol_calc/LICENSE/README.txt

 # Licence
-The MyLoLCalc2 (the Software) is under MIT licence.
+Unless otherwise noted, MyLoLCalc2 (the Software) is under MIT licence.

 The following are not considered part of the Software: all data from LoL and LoL API, like champions', items', masteries' description,